Perfect Pillowy Potato Gnocchi

 Mix Ingredients and Knead:

-- After the potatoes have cooled (this is important as the moisture evaporates), drizzle the egg yolks to the top of the cooled mashed potatoes and then sprinkle the potato/corn starch, Parmigiano Reggiano or Grana Padano cheese if using, salt, and half of the flour to the mashed potatoes and work into the potatoes.
+- After the potatoes have cooled (this is important as the moisture evaporates), drizzle the egg yolks to the top of the cooled mashed potatoes and then sprinkle the cornstarch, Parmigiano Reggiano or Grana Padano cheese if using, salt, and half of the flour to the mashed potatoes and work into the potatoes.
 I like to use a bench knife but you can use whatever works.

 - Knead well to ensure all the ingredients are incorporated.
 Cover and let the dough rest for 30 minutes to absorb all the flour.

 - The need for flour can vary widely depending on the cooking method and age of the potato.
+Feel free to add more flour if needed.

 Knead the Dough: